anjiqbal/100DaysOfCode/README.md

 - Revised objects, creating objects and accessing properties using dot notation and square brackets
 - Revised arrays, creating arrays, nested arrays, arrays of objects and looping over arrays
-- Used git and github to successfully share files with my partner and worl collaboratively to complete the tasks assigned in the workshop.
+- Used git and github to successfully share files with my partner and work collaboratively to complete the tasks assigned in the workshop.
 We has some time leftover so we played around with some array methods

 ### Thoughts:

-SoC morning session covered the importance of giving and receiving feedback and how valubable it is for growth.
+SoC morning session covered the importance of giving and receiving feedback and how valuable it is for growth.
 I found this session interesting as it made me think about how I give feedback and reminded me that the goal is not to expect someone to change.
 It also reminded me that receiving feedback is an opportunity for growth.

 Today's codewars kata was on the topic of manipulating a number using array methods to expand it e.g. 306 -> '300 + 6' My first approach did not work as expected as I used the array method map() which was not skipping over the zeroes as I expected but instead returning undefined.
-I then used to filter() to remove the zeroes but this also presented a probelem as the index was important because of place value.
+I then used to filter() to remove the zeroes but this also presented a problem as the index was important because of place value.

 <img src="https://github.com/anjiqbal/100DaysOfCode/blob/main/images/16.3.2023.2CW.png" alt="code snippet" />